RakhithJK/dbeaver-dbeaver-wiki/Query-Manager.md

 ![](images/ug/Query-Manager.png)

-You can modify the look of the Query Manager by filtering queries and setting the number of entries displayed per page, as well as specifying some storage settings, see the ‘Query Manager Properties’ section below.
+You can modify the look of the Query Manager by filtering queries and setting the number of entries displayed per page, as well as specifying some storage settings.
+See the ‘Query Manager Properties’ section below.

 To erase all entries from the Query Manager, click the **Clear query manager log** button (![](images/ug/Clear-log-button.png)) in the view`s toolbar. **In DBeaver PRO versions**, you can also open **Help —> Clear History** in the main menu and select **Query log history** option.
 The query history will disappear after the restart.